sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/index.md

 # Code intelligence

-Code intelligence provides advanced code navigation features that let's developers explore source code and displays rich metadata about functions, variables and cross-references in their code.
+Code intelligence provides advanced code navigation features that lets developers explore source code and displays rich metadata about functions, variables, and cross-references in their code.
 Visit the [features](./features.md) page to learn more or jump to a section for a specific feature:

 - [Hover tooltips](./features.md#hover-tooltips-with-documentation-and-type-signatures)
 - [Go to definition](./features.md#go-to-definition)